fatemehaa/DS-ML-Git-Projects/README.md

 ## Data Science: Machine Learning Projects (Codecademy Career Path)

-Each folder denotes a specific topic in the Data Science - Machine Learning course on Codecademy.
+Each folder denotes a specific topic in the Data Science - Machine Learning course on Codecademy, followed by a short description of the project tasks.
-They start from the maths section of the curriculum in 'Machine Learning Foundations'.

 - **A-B Testing at Nosh Mish Mosh** -
 - **Analysing Farmburg's A-B Test** -